CloudCoinConsortium/raidajslibrary/README.md

-# class RaidaJS
+# class Raida

-The RaidaJS.js file contains the RaidaJS class.
-The RaidaJS class has functions that allow you to quckkly connect to the CloudCoin RAIDA and the SkyWallet CloudBank and other RAIDAs.
+The raida.min.js file contains the Raida class and other supporting libraries such as Axios.
+The Raida class has functions that allow you to quickly connect to RAIDA Cloud such as CloudCoin and CloudBanks such as SkyWallet.
+The Raida class uses the latest callback, tracing and debug techniques available today.

+## Functions

 [function echo()](README.md#function-echo)